fuskovic/networker/README.md

 ## Scan

-Scans first 1024 ports of a given host.
+Scans the well-known ports of a given host:

+    networker scan --host <ip-address>

+Scan all ports of a given host:

-    networker s --host 104.198.14.52
+    networker scan --host <ip-address> --all

-You can use a url for the host flag too.
+Hostnames are also supported if you don't wan't to use an ip address:

-    networker s --host farishuskovic.dev
+    networker s --host <hostname>

+If you don't use the `--host` flag then the `scan` command will scan all devices on your local network:

+    networker scan

 If you forget to provide an http or https proto-scheme in your URL networker will append it for you.

 ## Lookup

-Get the hostnames of a given address.
+Get the hostname of an IP address:

-    networker lu --hostnames 104.198.14.52
+    networker lookup hostname --ip <ip-address>

-Get the addresses of a given hostname.
+Get the ip address of a hostname:

-    networker lu --addresses farishuskovic.dev

-## Capture

-Monitor network traffic on the LAN.

-    networker cap

-You can save your capture session to a pcap file.

-    networker cap -o capture.pcap

-If the file doesn't exist, networker will create it for you.

-You can also use `--wide` to include hostnames, sequence-numbers, and mac addresses in the output.

-    networker cap --wide
+    networker lookup ip --hostname <hostname>

 ## Request

-Here's an example of how to send a post request using a JSON file as the request body.

-    networker req -m POST -f /path/to/file.json -u https://url.com

-Content-type headers are automatically set when JSON and XML files are provided.
+The `request` command defaults to a `GET` if the `--method` flag isn't passed:

+    networker request --url <url-endpoint>

+You can provision the request body from a `json` or `xml` file when sending `POST` requests:

+    networker request --method POST --file <file-path> --url <url-endpoint>

+If you pass a `json` or `xml` file the `Content-Type` header is automatically set for you.

-You can add your own custom headers as a comma-separated list of key/value pairs.
+If you wan't to add your own custom headers as a comma-separated list of key/value pairs.

-    networker req --add-headers key:value,key:value -u https://url.com
+    networker request --add-headers key:value,key:value --url <url-endpoint>

-All methods are supported but if `--method` is unset, networker will default to a GET.
+You don't need to use quotes when adding custom headers.